 Although leather sofas aren’t for everyone, there is no doubt that they have several distinct advantages over fabric sofas.
 Leather sofas are extremely durable and can withstand punishment from plenty of sources, such as children and animals, meaning that they can potentially last a lifetime.
-Here is some advice on how to look after your leather sofa and ensure it lasts as long as it possibly can …
+Here is some advice on leather sofa care, to ensure it lasts as long as it possibly can …

 Dust – you don’t always see it, but it’s there

-Yes, leather sofas are hard-wearing but, like fabric sofas, they can still get dusty.
+Yes, leather furniture is hard-wearing but, like fabrics, it can still get dusty.
 Hoover your leather sofa regularly, and reverse, plump and swap cushions often, preferably daily.
 Doing so will ensure a more evenly-worn sofa while also extending the lifetime of the cushioning.

 Make a cleaning routine